Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: EE Optimization With Instantaneous CSI

 \subsection{Problem Formulation}

-To define the system EE, we start with the SE definition of the DMAs-assisted uplink system.
-Based on \cite{2019Dynamicuplink}, the achievable instantaneous system SE is given by
+To define the system EE, we start with the SE definition of the DMA-assisted uplink system.
+Assume that all metamaterial elements have the same frequency selectivity, then $\bH$ can be expressed as $\bI$ multiplied by a constant \cite{2019Dynamicuplink}.
+Therefore, the achievable system SE is given by \cite{2021Reconfigurable,2019Dynamicuplink}

-Under the assumption that all metamaterials have the same frequency selectivity, $\bH[\tau]$ is expressed as $\bI$ multiplied by a constant, thus $\bH[\tau]$ is eliminated in \eqref{eq:sum rate_instantaneous}.

-The whole power consumption of the DMAs-assisted system consists of three major parts, including the transmit power, static hardware power, and dynamic power.
-Referring to \cite{2021Reconfigurable}, \cite{2019Enhancing}, the whole power consumption of our DMAs-assisted system is given by
+The whole power consumption of the DMA-assisted system consists of three major parts, including the transmit power, static hardware power, and dynamic power.
+Referring to \cite{2021Reconfigurable,2019Enhancing}, the whole power consumption of the DMA-assisted system is given by

 In $\eqref{eq:power_consumption_model}$, $\xi_u=\rho_u^{-1}$ where $\rho_u$ denotes the transmit power amplifier efficiency of user $u$. $\tr{\bP_u}$ and $W_{\text{c},u}$ denote the transmit power consumption and static circuit power dissipation of user $u$, respectively. $W_{\text{S}}$ represents the dynamic power dissipation of each RF chain (e.g., power consumption in the ADCs, amplifier, and mixer). $W_{\text{BS}}$ incorporates the static circuit power dissipation at the BS.
-Note that the conventional antennas with a fully digital architecture require as many RF chains as the antenna elements.
-However, the DMAs array only requires as few RF chains as microstrips, resulting in the reduced dynamic power consumption by a factor of $L$ \cite{2019Enhancing}.
-In addition, the hybrid A/D architecture with conventional antennas also allows a reduced demand on RF chains.
-But it requires additional power consumption to support the phase shifters and switches.
+Note that the number of RF chains in the conventional antenna array with a fully digital transceiver architecture is equal to that of antenna elements.
+However, the number of RF chains in the DMA-assisted architecture is only equal to that of microstrips, resulting in the reduced dynamic power consumption by a factor of $L$ \cite{2019Enhancing}.
+In addition, the conventional antenna array with a hybrid A/D architecture also allows a reduced demand on RF chains.
+However, additional power consumption is required to support the phase shifters or switches.